-- 1. Perform all SM functions as defined under Section 9.4.3.5 Functions of the Security Manager (SM). - 2.
+- Perform all SM functions as defined under Section 9.4.3.5 Functions of the Security Manager (SM). - 2.
 Monitor IMB SPB physical security protection integrity 24/7.
-In the event of intrusion or other tamper detection, terminate all activity and zero all Critical Security Parameters (see Section 9.5.2.6).
+In the event of intrusion or other tamper detection, terminate all activity and zero all Critical Security Parameters (see Section 9.5.2.6 Critical Security Parameters and D-Cinema Security Parameters).
 If communication with the SMS is available, issue an alert message.
-Do not purge log records.

-- 3. When the IMB is integrated with the projector (i.e., is the projector's companion SPB), at the time of installation (mechanical connection to the projector and electrical initiation) the IMB shall perform and thereafter support electrical and logical marriage with the projector SPB per Section 9.4.3.6.1 Normative Requirements: Projector Secure Processing Block.
+Do not purge log records. - 3.
+When the IMB is integrated with the projector (i.e., is the projector's companion SPB), at the time of installation (mechanical connection to the projector and electrical initiation) the IMB shall perform and thereafter support electrical and logical marriage with the projector SPB per Section 9.4.3.6.1 Normative Requirements: Projector Secure Processing Block.
 Electrical connection integrity shall be monitored 24/7, and should the integrity of the connection be broken the IMB shall log the event and require a re-installation process before becoming active again.
 Breaking of the IMB/projector SPB marriage shall not zero the IMBs long-term identity keys (RSA private keys). - 4.
-Figure 15: Digital Cinema Auditorium Security Implementations of Section 9.4.1 presents the two fundamental security system architectures as auditoriums 1 and 2: an integrated projection system architecture (no link encryption), and a link encryption architecture, respectively.
+Figure 15: Digital Cinema Auditorium Security Implementation of Section 9.4.1 presents the two fundamental security system architectures as auditoriums 1 and 2: an integrated projection system architecture (no link encryption), and a link encryption architecture, respectively.
 In the first instance the Integrated Media Block (IMB) outputs clear text content.
 An IMB intended to operate with an integrated projection system shall be designed such that it does not perform any composition decryption functions until integrated and married to a projector SPB.
 An IMB intended for non-integrated operation shall be designed to not be reconfigurable to operate with an integrated projection system. - 5.
 Perform media decryption for image, audio and subtitle essence.
-Perform forensic marking for image and audio essence. - 6.
+Perform forensic marking for image and audio essence.
+The IMB may optionally perform the functions required to process one or more of the essence types defined in Section 9.4.3.6.5 Normative Requirements: Outboard Media Block (OMB), item 4.
+In such case the IMB shall implement all requirements of the OMB section for each such essence type (in

+- addition to the IMB requirements of this section). - 6.
 After image decryption and Forensic Marking (and other non-security plain text functions as appropriate by design), pass the image signal to the projector SPB or link encryption function, as appropriate.
-In the latter case the image signal shall undergo link encryption per Section 9.4.4 "Link Encryption."
-Subject to the constraints of Section 9.4.4.1 "Special Auditorium Situations," multiple link encryption output ports may be implemented. - 7.
+In the latter case the image signal shall undergo link encryption per Section 9.4.4 Link Encryption.
+Subject to the constraints of Section 9.4.4.1 Special Auditorium Situations, multiple link encryption output ports may be implemented. - 7.
 Record security event data for logging under both powered and un-powered conditions.
-Sign and assemble logged information into standardized log records per Section 9.4.6.3 Logging Subsystem.
-When integrated within a projector as the projector's companion SPB, the IMB shall provide 24/7 log recording support and storage of all log records associated with the projector SPB.
+Sign and assemble logged information into standardized log reports per Section 9.4.6.3 Logging Subsystem.
+When integrated within a projector as the projector's companion SPB, the IMB shall provide 24/7 log recording support and storage of all log records associated with the projector SPB. - 8.
+An IMB intended for operation in Multiple Media Block (MMB) installations shall be capable of operating as either a "source" or "sink" of synchronization information per the requirements of Section 7.5.4.2.1 Synchronization.

 9.4.3.6.4.
-Normative Requirements: Audio Media Block
+Normative Requirements: Outboard Media Block (OMB)